 What if my child loses something at camp?

 Please do not send valuables or electronics to camp.
 To help ensure all your child’s belongings return at the end of the day, please label the child’s items.
 Any found items are kept in the lost and found bin which is emptied and donated to charity regularly.
-If your child has lost something, please check the lost and found.
+If your child has lost something, please ask a staff to check the lost and found.
 St. Alban’s is not responsible for lost or stolen items.